• Skip to primary navigation

 • Sports

 Basque Pelota is a handball-type game that is played in the Basque region of Spain.
 It’s popular among the Basque people and can be traced back to Medieval times.
 The game was originally played on dirt courts called “pelota squares” but has since evolved into an indoor sport.
 There are two teams, each consisting of three players.
-The game involves striking a ball with a club or racquet and running towards the opposite goal. it is an an international sports that is start with B.
+The game involves striking a ball with a club or racquet and running towards the opposite goal. it is an international sport that starts with B.

 The popularity of Pelota has been increasing in the United States.
 Each year, the National Pelota League has more than 2,000 teams.